dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 #### Payouts

+The player can bet any amount as long as it's at least 1.
 To keep the betting interesting, the payout depends on the spread between the first two cards:

 - If the spread is 1, the player wins 5 times the bet
 - If the spread is 2, the player wins 4 times the bet